multi-vit/head-first-java/README.md

           short x = (short) y;  // x now equals -25534!
           ```
         - The point is that the compiler still lets you do it!
-    - If you have a floating-point number and you just want to get at the whole number (int) part of it:
+    - If you have a floating-point number, and you just want to get at the whole number (int) part of it:
       ```
       float f = 3.14f;
       int x = (int) f; // x will equal 3